thekalinga/books-raw/repo/introduction-to-international-law/28-international-institutions.md

-close analysis of their terms, the Security Council Resolutions actually adopted were difficult to support as being a valid exercise of the powers conferred by Articles 39--43 of the Charter (quaere, e.g., whether the Security Council could make a "recommendation",[^617/1] as distinct from a decision, that Member States furnish armed assistance).
+close analysis of their terms, the Security Council Resolutions actually adopted were difficult to support as being a valid exercise of the powers conferred by Articles 39--43 of the Charter (_quaere_, e.g., whether the Security Council could make a "recommendation",[^617/1] as distinct from a decision, that Member States furnish armed assistance).
 For this reason, some writers have inclined to the view that the "United